skycoin/cxo/skyobject/README.md

 // if the list is empty then (one of):
 //  - we haven't got a root
-//  - we have all objects of the tree
+//  - we already have all objects of the tree
 ```

 + Inspect the tree